Bare Hill Correctional Facility

-Bare Hill Correctional Facility is a medium security state prison in Franklin County, New York, United States.
-The prison in the Town of Malone.
+Bare Hill Correctional Facility was a medium security state prison in Malone, Franklin County, New York, United States.

-Bare Hill C.F. is located by Franklin Correctional Facility, a medium security prison and Upstate Correctional Facility, a maximum security prison.
+Bare Hill C.F. was located by Franklin Correctional Facility, a medium security prison and Upstate Correctional Facility, a maximum security prison.

 The prison opened in 1988, and as of 2010 had a working capacity of 1722.

 Among the programs offered to the inmates is participation in social programs to aid residents of the region.
 Almost every prisoner has a work assignment, either within or outside the prison.

 In 2025, the US National Guard came to assist the understaffed facility amid protests by staff, who demanded safer working conditions.
+On November 18, 2025, Governor Kathy Hochul ordered the prison to be shut down on March 11, 2026 amid struggles with low staffing.

+The prison closed on March 11, 2026.